Additional Requirements

 If any of the above forms cannot be viewed click here and access the form directly from the U.S. Courts national web site.

-If you filed a Chapter 7 petition, you must also complete Form B22A, Statement of Current Monthly Income & Means Test Calculation.
+If you filed a Chapter 7 petition, complete the following:

-If you filed a Chapter 13 petition, you must also complete Form B22C, Statement of Current Monthly Income and Calculation of Commitment Period and Disposable Income.
+If you filed a Chapter 13 petition, you must also complete Form 122C-1, Chapter 13 Statement of Your Current Monthly Income and Calculation of Commitment Period, and if applicable Form Form 122C-2, Chapter 13 Calculation of Your Disposable Income.

 See the United States Trustee's Means Testing page for more information.